jewelsofthought/neshama/site/personal/poems/cry_for_love.md

 is a state of order
 that provides maximum freedom
 for its constituents
-like one of Mei’s living crystals.
+like one of Mei's living crystals.
 A state of anxiety,
 and ever continuing cycles.